P&F Blog

 What a Flag-Draped Casket Actually Means

 Draping a casket with the flag is a final tribute.
 It marks the person inside as someone who wore the uniform, took an oath, and lived by it.
-The flag covers the entire top of the casket from end to end.
-The blue field with the stars goes over the head and left shoulder, the stripes flow down toward the foot.
+The blue field with the stars goes over the head and left shoulder, the stripes flow toward the foot.
+That position is not random.
+The stars sit over the heart of the deceased, meant to read like the flag is hugging them, not draped on them.

 How the Flag Is Positioned on the Casket